 According to Goforth, the space’s main challenge was its horseshoe shape, which prevented connection and mingling between both sides of the restaurant.
 The studio leaned into the separation, with custom light fixtures delineating the zones of different dining experiences.
 “We also played with height, which we thought was important within the look and feel of a natural landscape.
 Whether it was raising seats in some areas or literally raising the floor in others, it allowed for more intimate clusters and an interesting layered effect” says Goforth.

 The restaurant’s crowning jewel is an impressive 6-metre-long violet and robin’s egg blue marble bar, located on the east side of the space.
-“It was almost mythical when we were drawing it,” say Shay Studio.
+“It was almost mythical when we were drawing it,” say Ivy Studio.
 “Both our team and the clients quickly established that whatever happened during the design process, the massive bar was essential.”

 Conceived as a gathering place for “informal meetings” — be it an afternoon tea party or an evening wine date — Shay’s sophisticated style is paired with a welcoming and unpretentious attitude.
 And though the restaurant can’t open its doors yet due to COVID-19 restrictions, it should provide a welcome respite from the bitter cold of Montreal winters soon enough.